 Continuous Movement and Changes of a Glacier

-Possibly, about 22,000 years ago, the Matanuska Glacier reached its peak in size.
+Thousands of years ago, the Matanuska Glacier reached its peak in size.
 The terminus once reached the north end of Anchorage.
 The Knik Glacier met the Matanuska and formed a lobe-like shape during this period.
-Geological evidence indicates that these two glaciers retreated in two separate phases.
+(Lawson, 2017, pp. 121-134) Geological evidence indicates that these two glaciers retreated in two separate phases.
+(Pearce et al., 2017, pp. 121-134)

 Once these two segments began, the world’s glacial systems went into dramatic retreat.
-Since that last period, the Matanuska Glacier has not changed as dramatically.
-When you drive down the Glenn Highway into the Mat-Su Valley, there are many indicators of past glaciation.
+(Clark et al., 2004, pp. 1141-1144) Since that last period, the Matanuska Glacier has not changed as dramatically.
+(Quantifying periglacial erosion: Insights on a glacial sediment budget, Matanuska Glacier, Alaska, 2009) When you drive down the Glenn Highway into the Mat-Su Valley, there are many indicators of past glaciation.

 As you wind down the highway, you can see etched shelving in the sedimentary rock.
 And, spot glacial striations across nearby igneous rock.
 The Matanuska River sits at the bottom of the valley, braiding through highly erosive sediment.
 The riverbanks illustrate how glacial melt continues to shape the valley.

 If you were to take a raft ride down the river, you would be able to look up to the giant sheer cliffs.
 These cliffs are evidence of ice that was previously taller by hundreds of feet.
-Ice once so dense and strong, pushing grooves into the valley, and taking off whole walls of mountainsides by force.
+(O’Farrell et al., 2009, pp. 1-15) Ice once so dense and strong, pushing grooves into the valley, and taking off whole walls of mountainsides by force.

 As the river winds from Caribou Creek, raging rapids sit at the base of a sharp facet of rock.
-This rock is a remnant of cooled volcanic rock.
-Lion’s Head is a volcanic plug that, at one point, was in the glacier’s moving pathway.
-The aftermath of the glaciers’ great force is the blunt side wall of Lion’s Head.
+This rock is a remnant of cooled volcanic rock, also known as a volcanic plug.
+(Britannica) When observing this geological feature, you can see evidence that ice and water from the glacier have shaped this region.

 The Matanuska Now